 In addition to changes in production practices needed to manage emerging pest problems in Florida, the regulatory environment is also constantly changing.
-For example, in 2015 new rules for Worker Protection Standards (WPS) were passed and should have been fully implemented by January 2, 2018.
-These new rules include important changes to worker training, reporting, and posting of pesticide applications.
-Likewise, new rules regarding food safety training, reporting, and monitoring are also being implemented.
-These rules directly affect Florida citrus growers and all agriculture and are explained in the chapters on WPS and food safety.
+New rules for Worker Protection Standards (WPS) were fully implemented in January 2018, including important changes to worker training, reporting, and posting of pesticide applications.
+Likewise, compliance with the Food Safety Modernization Act (FSMA) Produce Safety Rule (PSR) was required by January of 2020 for all farm sizes.
+This rule established minimum food safety standards to be implemented by growers, packers, and harvesters of fresh produce.
+Compliance with these rules directly impacts day-to-day production practices and costs to Florida citrus growers.
+The requirements of these rules are explained in the chapters on WPS and food safety.
 Because changes in these rules are likely to occur, the guide will be updated to reflect the latest information growers need to know to ensure compliance, so please continue to review these chapters in the coming years.

 Overall, the goal of the Florida Citrus Production Guide is to serve as a reference for information needed to guide decision-making in Florida citrus-growing operations.
 It is not intended to replace agricultural product labels that contain important usage information and should be immediately accessible for reference.
 Violations of directions for use printed on the label are against state and federal laws.
 Always read and follow label instructions!
 Likewise, state and federal regulations on topics such as WPS are constantly changing, and not all the information needed to ensure compliance can be covered in this guide.
-The WPS chapter in this guide covers some of the important highlights of these rules.
-It is imperative that growers obtain copies of and follow the detailed rules outlined in the regulatory documents referenced in this guide.
-The Florida Citrus Production Guide provides general guidance and is NOT the final regulatory document that should be followed!